-Thirty years ago, the seminal southern play Steel Magnolias opened Off-Broadway.
-Two years later, the film version introduced Truvy, Ouiser, M’Lynn and the whole gang to the entire nation.
-Suddenly every southern lady decided her wedding colors should be “blush and bashful” and the phrase, “If you can’t say anything nice about anybody, come sit by me,” hit close to home among patrons of every beauty shop beneath the Mason-Dixon line.
+Thirty one years ago, the seminal southern play Steel Magnolias opened Off-Broadway.
+Two years later, the film version introduced Truvy, Ouiser, M'Lynn and the whole gang to the entire nation.
+Suddenly every southern lady decided her wedding colors should be "blush and bashful" and the phrase, "If you can't say anything nice about anybody, come sit by me," hit close to home among patrons of every beauty shop beneath the Mason-Dixon line.
 The play and film are widely beloved but nowhere is Steel Magnolias more prevalent than in Natchitoches, La.

 Thirty Minutes of Wonderful

 In 1988, a film crew rolled into the small town of Natchitoches and changed it forever.
 Along with the cameras came stars Dolly Parton, Sally Field, Shirley MacLaine and more.
 Soon, town residents were rubbing elbows with Dolly as she dined at the local cafe.
 Historic neighborhood homes became the onscreen digs of M'Lynn and Truvy.
 A Natchitoches resident even made the famously unappealing armadillo-shaped red velvet cake featured in the movie's wedding reception scene.

 Natchitoches was transformed into the fictional Chinquipin parish for the film version of Steel Magnolias.
 Not only was quaint, beautiful Natchitoches the perfect setting for the southern saga, it was Steel Magnolias playwright and screenwriter Robert Harling's hometown.

 Harling wrote the play to honor his sister Susan, who passed away in 1985 from diabetic complications.
 He based the characters on the real women who gossiped and bonded at the local Natchitoches beauty shop.
 The movie's message about the strength and power of female friendship in the wake of tragedy continues to resonate with audiences.